Niqab: Germany

 In 2017, a legal ban on face-covering clothing for soldiers and state workers during work was approved by German parliament.
 Also in 2017, a legal ban on face-covering clothing for car and truck drivers was approved by German Ministry of Traffic.

 In July 2017, German state Bavaria approved a legal ban on face-covering clothing for teachers, state workers and students at university and schools.

 In August 2017, the state of Lower Saxony (German: Niedersachsen) banned the burqa along with the niqab in public schools.
 This change in the law was prompted by a Muslim pupil in Osnabrück who wore the garment to school for years and refused to take it off.
 Since she has completed her schooling, the law was instituted to prevent similar cases in the future.

 In July 2020, the state of Baden-Württemberg banned face-covering veils for pupils, which extended the ban which was already in force for school staff.

 Italy

 In Italy, a law issued in 1975 strictly forbids wearing any attire in public that could hide the face of a person.
 Penalties (fines and imprisonment) are provided for such behaviour.
 The original purpose of the anti-mask law was to prevent crime or terrorism.
 The law allows for exemptions for a "justified cause", which has sometimes been interpreted by courts as including religious reasons for wearing a veil, but others – including local governments – disagree and claim religion is not a "justified cause" in this context.

+In October 2025, the Italian government proposed a bill to forbid islamic face covering.
+In September 2026, less than 14 months before the next Italian general election, Prime Minister Giorgia Meloni promised that the bill would progress.